-My biggest project though is “Ask A Biologist” which has a rather explanatory title.
+My biggest project though was “Ask A Biologist” which has a rather explanatory title.
 I set this site up in 2006 and managed to get a number of grants from various funding bodies to support the site, and then I recruited a number of international researchers to take the public’s questions.
-So far we have answered nearly 9000 biology-related queries and had millions of visitors from around the globe.
+We answered over 10 000 biology-related queries and had millions of visitors from around the globe.

 Below are included a number of articles of science communication or that were produced for a general audience and here is a link to an exhuastive list of outreach efforts that are online.